The rules of

 Match pacing is as follows:

-- Prior to commencement of Round 1, the referee instructs both Participants to their designated blue and red boxes marked on the Power Slap Stage adjacent to the Power Slap Table.
+1. Prior to commencement of Round 1, the referee instructs both Participants to their designated striker and defender boxes marked on the Power Slap Stage adjacent to the Power Slap Table.

 A “Permitted Defensive Position” is:

-- The Defender’s feet must be aligned next to each other parallel to their shoulders and with at least a portion of each foot within the Defender’s designated colored box.
+• The Defender’s feet must be aligned next to each other substantially parallel to their shoulders and with at least a portion of each foot within the Defender’s designated colored box.

-- When the Defender has established their Permitted Defensive Position as per Section 2, the Referee will instruct the Striker to announce their intended strike as per section 3.
-The Referee will then announce the start of the Round, and instruct the Striker to begin their Wind-Up and Strike sequence.
+1. When the Defender has established their Permitted Defensive Position as per Section 2, the Referee will instruct the Striker to announce their intended strike as per Section 3.
+The Referee will then announce the start of Round 1 and instruct the Striker to begin their Wind-Up and Strike sequence.

 A “Permitted Slap” is a flat, open-handed strike of the palmar side of the hand to the Permitted Target Area.
-The palm, fingers and heel of hand (carpal bones), must make contact and impact simultaneously, with the palm (above the heel of the hand) landing on the cheek, and the heel of the hand landing on or past the chin but not deeper than the chin.
-Strikers may not make first impact with the heel of hand or strike the heel of hand to the cheek or outside the Permitted Target Area.
-The fingers may be in their natural open position or closed, and may contact anywhere on the Defender’s face or head (other than to a facial orifice) as a natural extension of a Permitted Slap.
+The palm and fingers must make contact and impact simultaneously, with the palm (above the heel of the hand) landing in the Permitted Target Area, and the heel of the hand (carpal bones) landing on or past the chin but not deeper than the chin.
+Strikers may not make first impact with the heel of hand or strike the heel of hand outside the Permitted Target Area.
+The fingers may be in their natural open position or closed, and may incidentally contact anywhere on the Defender’s face or head (other than to a facial orifice) as a natural extension of a Permitted Slap.
 Strikers may not form a “cup” shape with their hand.
 Strikers may use either their left or right hand and may switch hands during the match.

 The “Permitted Target Area” is limited to the vertical plane on the side of the Defender’s face, starting above the point of the chin and ending at the eye-line.
-The Permitted Target Area excludes the eyes, ears, mouth, and temple, as well as the horizontal plane under the mandible.
-If the Striker’s palm lands in the Permitted Target Area but the fingers incidentally contact the Defender’s head or face outside the Permitted Target Area, the slap is not a Foul pursuant to section G.
+The Permitted Target Area excludes the eyes, ears, mouth, and temples, as well as the horizontal plane under the mandible.

-- When the first strike of the First Round has landed and been declared clean/without foul, the :60 match clock will begin counting down.
-Before the :60 second match clock expires: (1) the Defender must return to their designated colored box, demonstrate their ability to continue to the referee and be declared by them to be “Recovered”, they then become the Striker; (2) the Striker now becomes the Defender and must establish their Permitted Defensive Position within their designated colored box; and (3) the new Striker must announce his wind-up count and execute their strike.
+1. When the first strike of Round 1 has landed and been declared clean/without foul, the :60 defender recovery clock will begin counting down.
+Before the :60 second defender recovery clock expires the Defender must return to their designated defender box, establish their fitness to continue to the referee and be declared by the referee to be “Recovered”.
+At that moment, the :60 second defender recovery clock will stop, the Striker now becomes the Defender and must establish their Permitted Defensive Position within their designated colored box and the new Striker must announce their wind-up count and execute their strike without material delay (as determined by the referee).
+If the referee determines there is material delay, the referee will instruct the Striker to complete the strike.
+If the Striker continues to materially delay the strike after the referee’s instruction, the referee may disqualify the Striker from the match.

-Knockdowns: If the Defender is knocked down (any part of the body makes contact with the ground other than the feet) and does not immediately return to his or her feet (i.e., a “flash knockdown”), the referee will conduct a verbal 10 count.
-During this 10 count, the Defender must rise to their feet and establish their fitness to continue as determined by the referee.
-If the Defender does not establish their fitness to continue, the Striker wins the Match by knockout.
-A Referee’s administering a 10 count does not effect the Match Clock.
-The Match Clock will only be stopped for a physician to examine and triage a potential injury.
-When such examination has been completed, if the examined Participant has been determined fit and able to continue, the Match Clock will resume from the point at which it was stopped, and the competition will continue under the Match Pacing rules in Section E.
+Knockdowns: If the Defender is knocked down (any part of the body contacts the ground other than the feet) and does not immediately return to his or her feet (i.e., a “flash knockdown”), the referee will conduct a verbal 10 count.
+During this verbal 10 count, the Defender must rise to their feet.
+After the Defender rises to their feet within the 10 count, the Defender must establish their fitness to continue as determined by the referee.
+If the Defender does not establish their fitness to continue, the Striker wins the Match by knockout or technical knockout.
+A Referee’s administering a 10 count does not toll the :60 second defender recovery clock.
+However, the :60 second defender recovery clock may be paused if the referee determines that a physician is to examine the Defender or to triage a potential injury.
+When such examination has been completed, if the examined Participant has been determined fit and able to continue, the clock will resume from the point at which it was stopped, and the competition will continue under the Match Pacing rules in Section E.

-- The :60 second match clock will continue to switch between Participants as the Participants repeat the actions contemplated by subsection 4 above.
-After each Participant has completed a turn as a Striker and Defender, the round is over, and the next round begins.
+1. The :60 second match clock will continue to switch between Participants as the Participants repeat the actions contemplated by subsection 4 above.
+After each Participant has completed a turn as a Striker and Defender in the applicable round, the round is over, and the next round begins.

 The Promoter retains the discretion to change the length of time for each clock referenced above, including for example, adding break time in between rounds (for example, without limitation, if open scoring is used), in consultation with the Executive Director and/or the Commission.